back

 You Extended the Terms on Your Car Loan

 The longer you take to pay off your auto loan, the more your car will depreciate in value before you pay it off.
-If you extend the terms on your auto loan to make your monthly payments more manageable, you may be putting yourself at risk for upside-down auto loans.
+If you extend the terms on your loan to make your monthly payments more manageable, you may be putting yourself at risk for upside-down auto loans.

 You Were Enrolled in a Car Loan Rollover Program